Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 Carnilove Adult Cat Sterilized Lamb & Wild Boar Grain-Free

-The food formula does not contain cereals and fully meets the needs of an adult neuter cat.
-A balanced content of proteins - 39% and fat - 14% provides cats with the necessary energy and does not allow them to gain excess weight.
+The food formula does not contain cereals and fully meets the needs of an adult neutered cat.
+The balanced content of protein – 39% and fat – 14% provides cats with the necessary energy and does not allow them to gain excess weight.
 Rare varieties of meat are used as animal proteins: free-range lamb and wild boar.
 Fats are represented by high-quality components: chicken and salmon fat, flax seeds.
-The feed is enriched with: glucosamine, chondroitin, prebiotics.
+The food is enriched with: glucosamine, chondroitin, prebiotics.
 The composition is hypoallergenic, without grain, soy, potatoes.

 Gina Elite Sterilized Cat

-Feed with low fat content for daily feeding of castrated animals.
-Proteins (35%) are represented by chicken meat, salmon fish fillet and chicken liver.
-Fats (10%) - chicken, flax seed.
-The formula contains a small percentage of cereals: brown rice, barley and oats.
-Yucca Schidigera extract has been added to reduce the smell of cat feces.
+Low fat food for daily feeding of castrated animals.
+Proteins (35%) are represented by chicken meat, salmon fillets and chicken liver.
+Fats (10%) – chicken, flax seed.
+The formula contains a small percentage of grains: brown rice, barley and oats.
+To reduce the smell of cat excrement, Yucca Schidigera extract has been added.
 The antioxidant properties of the brand are enhanced by natural fruits, berries and herbs.

 Brit Premium Cat Sterilized Chicken & Chicken Liver

 Low-calorie diet based on chicken meal and dehydrated chicken meat for sterilized animals.
-Fats are represented by chicken fat and salmon fat.
+Fats include chicken fat and salmon oil.
 The ratio of proteins and fats is 34 and 12%, respectively.
-To improve the functioning of the gastrointestinal tract, beet pulp, brewer's yeast, prebiotics, and dried dandelion have been added.
+To improve the functioning of the gastrointestinal tract, beet pulp, brewer's yeast, prebiotics, and dried dandelion were added.
 Plant extracts and spices are used as natural antioxidants.
 The disadvantage of the formula is that it contains rice and corn.

 1st Choice Cat Adult Sterilized Chicken Grain Free

-Food in pellets for neutered cats based on chicken and chicken meal.
-The balance of substances is ideal for sedentary pets: proteins - 33%, fats - 9%.
-Dry brown algae, taurine, dried pineapple, L-carnitine have been added to improve the functioning of the immune system.
+Granule food for neutered cats based on chicken and chicken meal.
+The balance of substances is ideal for sedentary pets: proteins – 33%, fats – 9%.
+To improve the functioning of the immune system, dry brown algae, taurine, dried pineapple, and L-carnitine have been added.
 The grain-free formula is enriched with a complex of vitamins and minerals.
 The disadvantages of the brand include a high percentage of plant components: sweet potatoes, rice protein and peas.

 Purina Pro Plan Cat Sterilized Salmon

-Premium granular food contains three protein components: salmon, dry bird protein and egg.
-The percentage of proteins is higher than in the feeds presented in the top positions in the rating - 41%.
-Fat content - 12%.
+Premium granular food contains three protein components: salmon, dried poultry protein and egg.
+The percentage of proteins is higher than in the foods presented in the first positions in the rating - 41%.
+Fat content – 12%.
 The formula contains 4 types of cereal components: corn, rice, corn and wheat gluten.
 The food contains all the necessary vitamins, minerals and yeast.
-Fiber is wheat fiber.
+Fiber is represented by wheat fibers.

 Royal Canin Cat Sterilized 37

-A popular budget brand for adult animals from 1 to 7 years old.
+Popular budget brand for adult animals from 1 year to 7 years.
 The formula contains 37% protein and 12% fat.
-The balance of substances is acceptable for the nutrition of a neutered cat.
-Cons of the brand: the lack of a detailed decoding of the ingredients that make up the feed; the presence of wheat and other grains.
+The balance of substances is acceptable for feeding a castrated cat.
+Disadvantages of the brand: lack of detailed explanation of the ingredients included in the food; presence in the composition of wheat and other grain crops.

-For animals diagnosed with KSD, the pet industry offers special lines of medicated feed labeled - Urinary:
+For animals diagnosed with ICD, the pet industry offers special lines of medicinal food labeled Urinary:

 • CAT CHOW Urinary Tract Health;